Finland’s NATO membership: What’s next? | Federal News Network

-HELSINKI (AP) — Finland received the green light to join NATO when Turkey ratified the Nordic country’s membership late Thursday, becoming the last country in the 30-member Western military alliance to sign off.
+BRUSSELS (AP) — Finland is set to join NATO on Tuesday, days after Turkey ratified the Nordic country’s membership and set it on track to become the 31st member of the world’s biggest military alliance.

-All NATO members must vote unanimously to admit a new country. into the alliance.
-The decision by the Turkish parliament followed Hungary’s ratification of Finland’s bid earlier in the week.
+All NATO members must vote unanimously to admit a new country into the alliance.

+“This is an historic week,” NATO Secretary-General Jens Stoltenberg told reporters in Brussels Monday, on the eve of a meeting of the alliance’s foreign ministers.
+The...

 READ MORE

-HELSINKI (AP) — Finland received the green light to join NATO when Turkey ratified the Nordic country’s membership late Thursday, becoming the last country in the 30-member Western military alliance to sign off.
+BRUSSELS (AP) — Finland is set to join NATO on Tuesday, days after Turkey ratified the Nordic country’s membership and set it on track to become the 31st member of the world’s biggest military alliance.

-All NATO members must vote unanimously to admit a new country. into the alliance.
-The decision by the Turkish parliament followed Hungary’s ratification of Finland’s bid earlier in the week.
+All NATO members must vote unanimously to admit a new country into the alliance.

+“This is an historic week,” NATO Secretary-General Jens Stoltenberg told reporters in Brussels Monday, on the eve of a meeting of the alliance’s foreign ministers.
+The move, he said, will make “Finland safer and our alliance stronger.”

-The addition of Finland, which shares a 1,340 kilometer (832 miles) border with Russia, will more than double the size of NATO’s border with Russia.
+The addition of Finland, which shares a 1,340 kilometer (832 mile) border with Russia, will more than double the size of NATO’s border with Russia.

-However, a few more steps and procedures are required before the northern European nation becomes the 31st full NATO member:
+Only a few technical steps procedures remain before Finland can join NATO’s ranks:

 ACCEPTANCE LETTERS